TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

 description: A General Guide To TotallyWholesome
 ---

-##### Current version 3.3.17
+##### Current version 3.4.16
-> This is designed to be as relevent to its current version as possible.
+> This is designed to be as relevant to its current version as possible.

 <h2><a id="The_Installation">The Installation</a></h2>